About Vax Before Cancer

-Healthcare providers can now administer preventive vaccines to people to keep certain cancers from developing, such as Human Papolivirus (HPV).
+Healthcare providers can now administer preventive vaccines to people to keep certain cancers from developing, such as the Human Papolivirus (HPV).
 To be effective, a healthy person has to get the HPV vaccine before the virus infects him or her.
-Otherwise, the vaccine will not work.
+Otherwise, the HPV vaccine will not prevent certain cancers.

 And, there are many innovative vaccines candidates in clinical studies.
 The number of active compounds in development has grown to over 3,500, with the majority of those testing programs are focused on the T-cell-targeted immunomodulators.

-Researchers are testing vaccines for several types of cancers, including:
+Researchers are testing vaccines and immunotherapies for several types of cancers, including: